joetifa2003/weaver/paper/main.typ

 echo(count) // could be any number between 0 and 10
 ```,
-  caption: [Fiber module in Weaver.],
+  caption: [Fiber module in Weaver],
 )

 #figure(